ibm-cloud-docs/satellite/link-endpoints.md

 7. Configure optional connection settings, such as enabling compression of data that is transferred through the endpoint or setting an inactivity timeout.
 The inactivity timeout is applied to both the connection between the source and {{site.data.keyword.satelliteshort}} Link and to the connection between {{site.data.keyword.satelliteshort}} Link and the destination.
 By default, no default inactivity timeout is set.
 8. Click **Create**.
 Wait a few minutes for the {{site.data.keyword.satelliteshort}} Link connector component to assign a port to your endpoint.
 9. In the table row for your endpoint, copy the host name for your {{site.data.keyword.satelliteshort}} Link tunnel server and the port for your endpoint in the **Address** field.
-10. From your source client, test the connection to your {{site.data.keyword.satelliteshort}} endpoint by using the address.
+10. From your source client in the {{site.data.keyword.cloud_notm}} private network, test the connection to your {{site.data.keyword.satelliteshort}} endpoint by using the address.
 For example, depending on your source client, you might send a curl request to the endpoint:
    ```
    curl http://<linkserver_hostname>:<nodeport>
    ```